-North Carolina Wesleyan College (NCWC) monitors student achievement in a variety of ways.
+North Carolina Wesleyan University (NCWU) monitors student achievement in a variety of ways.
 Examples include retention from first to second year, persistence to degree (graduation rate), preparation for graduate studies and/or employment, success in securing jobs or gaining admittance to graduate school, and outcomes for licensing examinations.
 Data for each of these are provided in the Student Achievement and Success Report.

-Contact for questions about the accreditation of NCWC
+Contact for questions about the accreditation of NCWU

 Commission on Colleges